lwekuiper/statamic-activecampaign/README.md

-# Statamic Activecampaign

-> Statamic Activecampaign is a Statamic addon that does something pretty neat.
+# Subscribe forms to ActiveCampaign

+> This package provides an easy way to integrate ActiveCampaign with Statamic forms.

 ## Features

-This addon does:
+This addon allows you to:

-- This
-- And this
-- And even this
+- Configure Statamic forms to subscribe to a ActiveCampaign list
+- Use multi-site to add form configurations per localization

+## Requirements

+* PHP 8.2+
+* Laravel 10.0+
+* Statamic 4.0+

 ## How to Install